MicrosoftDocs/memdocs/memdocs/configmgr/apps/deploy-use/uninstall-applications.md

 Depending upon the timing of those steps, the longest time period for the client to uninstall the app is 85 minutes.
 If the first step happens immediately, and you manually download policy on the device, the overall process is 15 minutes.

 > [!NOTE]
-> For this behavior, the site can process up to 1000 collection membership changes every 10 minutes.
+> - For this behavior, the site can process up to 1000 collection membership changes every 10 minutes.
+> - If the uninstall doesn't occur, it's likely that there's a conflicting install deployment of the same application, application group, or a different application group with the same apps. <!--12618105-->

 ### Known issues